Numigi/odoo-project-addons/project_milestone_responsible/README.rst

 Project Milestone Responsible
 =============================
-This module allows you to assign a responsible for a project's milestone.
+This module allows you to assign a ``Responsible`` for a project's milestone.

 .. image:: static/description/milestone_responsible.png